tatsuyafujisaki/script-cheat-sheet/README.md

 aa,bb,cc
 ```

-# How to concatenate files horizontally without using a matching column
+# How to merge files horizontally without using a matching column
 ```shell
 $ cat left.txt
 aa